ajmal017/Stock-2/readme.md

 - [Nginx](https://www.nginx.com/) - Reverse Proxy and static asset web server.
 - [Redis](https://redis.io/) - In memory store database.
 - [Docker](https://www.docker.com/) - Used to containerize the services.

+## Next Steps

+- Transition to a websocket connection between the Client and Gateway and utilise a message broker to manage asynchronous requests between the gateway and other services.

 ## Authors